-Currently, university programs, which train up to 10 doctoral students in a practice specialty at once, will not accelerate the number of licensed psychologists available to the public.
+Currently, university programs, which train up to 10 doctoral students in a practice specialty at once, will not have the desired effect of accelerating the number of licensed psychologists available to the public.

 In the CPA's view, it is time to re-imagine the structure in which we train and produce registered psychologists.
 Building professional Schools of Psychology - like Schools of Medicine, Nursing and Dentistry - with larger class sizes and shorter time to graduation (5 vs. 7 years), can be of substantial assistance in growing the supply of psychologists to meet the public's increasing demand for mental health care.
+As the federal government invested in creating additional health training facilities, like faculties of medicine, via its Health Resources Fund Act of 1966, there is once again an opportunity for the government to play a leadership role in accelerating the transformation of the system.